Linuxfabrik/monitoring-plugins/check-plugins/virustotal-scan-url/README.md

 ## States

-* Alerts according to the given severity level (default: WARN due to the many false positives on VT) if the scanner's result falls into the "malicious" category.
+* OK if no scan engine categorizes the URL as malicious.
+* WARN (or CRIT, depending on `--severity`) if any scan engine categorizes the URL as "malicious".
+* UNKNOWN if the analysis is still queued or in progress.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics